 - 70% of your score is based on your credit history over the previous 2 years.

-15% Length of Credit History: The longer you have had credit the more established you appear.
-Keeping your accounts open as long as possible keeps your average age of accounts high, which will have a positive effect on your score.
+15% Length of Credit History: The longer you have had credit, the more established you appear.
+Keeping your accounts open as long as possible keeps your average age of accounts high, which will positively affect your score.

-10% New Credit: New accounts and Hard inquiries
+10% New Credit: New accounts, credit inquiries (hard and soft inquiries)